bfxdev/Arduino/VSCode/README.md

 I recommend as well to set the `logLevel` to `verbose`.
 It shows the compiler and linker commands during compilation of a sketch, what may help to understand if some included files are missing in our VSCode IntelliSense settings later on.

 Now open the "Command palette" with <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>P</kbd> and enter "arduino", then click on _Arduino: Board Manager_.
-If everything was setup correctly, a list of the available/installed boards should appear (here on the right part of the window), very similar to the Board Manager in the Arduino IDE:
+If everything was setup correctly, a list of the available/installed boards should appear (here on the right part of the window), very similar to the Board Manager in the Arduino IDE (Gamebuino library version on this screenshot is outdated):

 ![Setup](vsc-arduino-setup.png)

-On this screenshot you can see as well the Arduino extension settings, where I entered the path to my Arduino IDE installation at `C:\Apps\arduino-1.8.8`.
+On this screenshot you can see as well the Arduino extension settings, where I entered the path to my Arduino IDE installation at `C:\Apps\arduino-1.8.9`.

 Now the basic setup is done, time to compile a sketch.